-The Indian logistics industry has entered a robust phase of Cloud-enabled digital transformation in the pandemic and DTDC, which is one of the preferred courier brands in India with the largest network of delivery destinations, is now batting for the Blockchain-based technology to further boost the supply chain ecosystem.
+The Indian logistics industry has entered a robust phase of Cloud-enabled digital transformation in the pandemic.
+DTDC, one of the preferred courier brands in India with the largest network of delivery destinations, is now batting for Blockchain-based technology to boost the supply chain ecosystem further.

 DTDC is already heavily invested in Big data analytics and the Internet of Things (IoT) where complex data sets are analyzed to improve supply chain performance, revenue, and customer analytics.

 The company has also enabled big data analytics to its middle management to increase its branch-level delivery performance in the last-mile sector.

 IANS spoke to Santosh Abbimane, Chief Financial Officer and Chief Transformation Officer at DTDC, on how Blockchain technology can transform the logistics supply chain networks.

 Here are excerpts from an interview:

 Q: Tell us about your digital transformation journey before the pandemic?
 Did Covid play the role of a catalyst in accelerating your digital transformation journey?

 A: Our digital transformation journey has been undertaken in multiple waves starting from the conventional SAP ECC implementation for financial accounting.

 Then DTDC started the first digital wave by supporting a startup called Shipsy (LLama Logisol Pvt Ltd).
 With this move, we moved to digital-first and last-mile processes.
 This included transforming not only DTDC but also the now more than 13,000 franchisees of DTDC and other partners in our ecosystem, a count of over 50,000.

 This was followed by moving to an online communication suite, completing the commercial lifecycle by implementing SAP sales cloud, SAP BRIM for revenue management and SAP BPC for consolidation, EKA, another startup for T&E as well as digitizing P2P processes.